armandocorrea/dext/Docs/ORM_SCAFFOLDING.md

 Currently, the Scaffolding tool relies on FireDAC's metadata capabilities (`TFDMetaInfoQuery`).
 It has been tested with:
 - SQLite
+- PostgreSQL
+- Firebird
+- SQL Server
-- (Planned) SQL Server, PostgreSQL, Firebird, MySQL, Oracle
+- (Planned) MySQL, Oracle

 ## Troubleshooting